 The target for reducing this common cause of injury even has its own ergonomic catch phrase – Large, Bulky or Awkward Items (LBAIs) – which makes the point that risk from lifting is not just about “heavy” objects (weighing more than 25 kg).

 And if safety regulators were asked for a solution for reducing manual handling risk they would probably all mention “mechanical lifters”.
-These materials handling devices are simply various forms of pallet handling equipment and pallet lifting equipment.
-Pallet handling equipment, like any other form of equipment, is constantly on the receiving end of technical improvements.
+These materials handling devices are simply various forms of pallet handling devices and pallet lifting equipment.
+Pallet handling equipment, like any other form of materials handling equipment, is constantly undergoing technical improvements.
 These advancements in technology are providing more effective and safer options for handling a wide range of materials.
 The comprehensive selection of pallet moving equipment, pallet jacks, stackers, lifters and even pallet trucks continues to expand, so that there are options to suit many types of workplaces, layouts and processes.

 Our range of Walkie Stackers have the ability to further improve the safe handling and lifting of pallets in Australian workplaces.
 Walkie stackers, lifting trolleys, scissor lifts all feature height adjustability which allow loads to be moved when closer to the ground.
 This has the benefit of improving safety through lowering the centre of gravity and thus maximising stability.
 Devices that allow height adjust-ability also allow goods to be raised and lowered to allow optimum ergonomic work heights for operators.